adlnet/xAPI-Spec/xAPI-Communication.md

 used here to indicate a person-centric view of the LRS Agent data, but Agents just refer to one persona (a person in one context).

-The 'agent' parameter is a normal Agent Object with a single identifier and no arrays.
+The "agent" parameter is a normal Agent Object with a single identifier and no arrays.
 It is not a Person Object, nor is it a Group.

 **Content:** None.